matt-marko/react-website/README.md

 # How to run
 To view the website, download the contents of the repository to your machine.
 This includes the main.html file as well as the styles folder and all its contents.
 Then, the main.html file can be opened using the web browser of your choice.

 Alternatively, visit https://htmlpreview.github.io/?https://github.com/matt-marko/nim/blob/main/main.html for a preview of the website.
-Although this preview uses the pure JavaScript version of the website which is contained within my GitHub repository called "website," it functions identically to the React version contained in this repository.
+Although this preview uses a pure JavaScript version of the website which is contained within my GitHub repository called "website," it functions identically to the React version contained in this repository.

 # Rules
 In Nim, two players take turns removing matches set up in five rows.